TylerTLe/wanderers-retreat/README.md

 - User registration and authentication using NextAuth
 - User profiles
-- Creating and managing listings
+- Ability to create, manage and delete listings
 - Search functionality to find available listings
 - Booking system to reserve listings
 - Integration with MongoDB for data storage